Outline of the programme

 The course is designed as an introduction to the different political systems in East and South-East Asia.
 Furthermore, different forms of political change and political leadership are discussed.
 The course covers the influences of religion, society and culture on political changes.
 The role of the military is also covered, as well as the influence of economics on both national and international policy.
 The course also discusses the significance of regional organisation and multinational cooperation for present-day political development.

 The second part of the course makes comparisons between Japan and Korea and in particular similarities between Japan and South Korea.
-Themes that are discussed include the impact of colonialism on North Korea and South Korea, the partition of the two countries, and the post-War authoritarian regimes.
+The themes that are discussed include the impact of colonialism on North Korea and South Korea, the partition of the two countries, and the post-War authoritarian regimes.

 The second part of the course addresses the political and economic context of South-East Asia.
 Theories from different disciplines and ethnographic material are used to discuss these topics.